GavinHuttley/tib/source/python/start.rst

-.. sidebar:: Executing Python using a REPL
+.. margin:: Executing Python using a REPL
     :name: REPL

     .. index::